jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 ### Dynamic application security testing (DAST)

 [DAST](../../categories/dast/)
-doed not require access to the application source code.
+does not require access to the application source code.
 It involves assessing running applications by sending attack vectors to their endpoints.
 These tests can detect vulnerabilities